reeteshin/reeteshin/readme.md

 <h3>Hi There Reetesh Meena</h3>

-### I'm a **Full Stack Web Developer**.I did my graduation from a lovely professional university from Jalandhar Punjab, currently, I am doing full-stack development at Masai school, apart from that I also like to work with collaborative projects, learning new things that boost my skills and mindset looking forward to enhancing my carrier in this field
+### I'm a **Full Stack Web Developer**.I did my graduation from a Lovely Professional University from Jalandhar Punjab, currently, I am doing full-stack development at Masai school, apart from that I also like to work with collaborative projects, learning new things that boost my skills and mindset looking forward to enhancing my carrier in this field

 #### 📄 [Resume](https://github.com/reeteshin/reeteshin/blob/main/My%20Resume.pdf)